linsalrob/ComputationalGenomicsManual/Workshops/COMBINE_WA_2024.md

 1030-1100 | Morning coffee
 1100-1200 | Downloading data and filtering human genomes using minimap2 1200-1300 | Lunch
-1300-1330 | Introduction to methods for identifying species GTDB, SingleM 1330-1430 | Hands-on with SingleM
+1300-1330 | Introduction to methods for identifying species focus, SingleM 1330-1500 | Hands-on with SingleM and focus
-1430-1500 | Introduction to binning
 1500-1530 | Afternoon tea
-1530-1600 | Microbial binning
-1600-1700 | Hands on with binning
+1530-1600 | Introduction to methods for functional analysis 1600-1700 | SUPER-FOCUS hands-on

 ## Day 2: Tuesday November 12<sup>th</sup>